bobdenotter/example-field/README.md

 composer require bobdenotter/example-field
 ```

-It's nof particularly useful in and of itself, but it can be used as a
+It's not particularly useful in and of itself, but it can be used as a
 boilerplate to build your own Field type extensions on.

 -------